 Set-up is fairly swift, and you’ll be guided through a process where the TV automatically detects any connected devices.
 You’ll also have the chance to switch on AI-enhancements in AI Picture Pro, Brightness and Sound.
 To get the picture quality enhancements, switch on Picture Pro.

 There’s a wide selection of apps that includes Apple TV (which can now pass through Atmos), Disney+ and NOW TV are supported alongside various music and video apps.
 There’s also LG Channels, offering a curious selection of 50 channels including Classic Cars, Futbol Mundial and The Hollywood Reporter.

 What you won’t get is Freeview Play and UK catch-up apps.
-LG is working on bringing the individual apps onboard, but there’s no word on when they’ll arrive.
-For terrestrial TV, you’ll have to make do with standard Freeview.
+LG added BBC iPlayer at the end of August, but there’s no word on whether other apps such as all 4 and My5 will make their way to webOS.
+For terrestrial TV, it’s standard Freeview.

 The Home Dashboard is the hub for all inputs, outputs and Internet of Things (IoT).
 From there you can access content on linked media servers, switch between inputs, preview those inputs via picture-in-picture and manage connected devices through Wi-Fi, Bluetooth 5.0, AirPlay 2 and Apple HomeKit.

 Annoyed by those pesky ads on the home tiles?
 They can be switched off in the settings.
 Want to keep up with your favourite sports teams?
 You can create an alert to stay abreast of what’s happening.

 LG CX (OLED55CX) performance — Gorgeously rich contrast and bold colours

 The LG CX boots up in Eco mode but switch to Standard and it delivers a very impressive image.
 There’s an innumerable of video modes to choose from, with Vivid at one end to the two ISF modes (Bright and Dark) at the other.